htmfilho/htmfilho.github.io/_posts/2010-02-09-did-oracle-regret-about-kenai-ultimatum.markdown

 layout: post
 title: "Did Oracle Regret about Kenai Ultimatum?"
 date: 2010-02-09 09:39:00 +0200
-categories: uncategorized open source strategy web
+categories: open source strategy web
 ---

 All Kenai Project Leaders received a message from Oracle trying to explain a possible misunderstanding about the message they transmitted before.
 From my understanding there is no misunderstanding, but a change of plans due to the community reaction.
 Take a look at the open letter below: